john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 # Testing Python Projects

-This lecture is not for single Python scripts.
+This lecture does not apply to stand-alone Python scripts.
 It's not even for small programs with one or two modules.
-This lecture is for Python projects that have gotten big enough to have several modules and get distributed to several people.
+This lecture is for Python projects that have gotten big enough to have several modules and be distributed to several people.

 #### Installation

 There are many libraries for testing and building Python projects.
-To keep this lecture from becoming its own course, we will select some of the most standard tools and ignore the rest.
+To keep this lecture from becoming its own course, we only show examples for the most standard tools (Python v2.7 or v3.2 or newer).

 ## Unit Tests